Affordability, pricing and charges

 • Metering charges

-The value of these costs varies enormously from state to state.
-In Victoria, the forecast total household electricity bill is the lowest in the country at around $1,082.
-A comparison of states is shown in the table below.
+The value of these costs varies enormously from state to state, but the forecast total household electricity bill for Victoria is the lowest in the country.